 Tickle the Roof of a Whale's Mouth

 The Beluga Contact Program at Connecticut's Mystic Aquarium is truly one of the most extraordinary things you can do in New England.
-Not only will you wade into the tank with one of these fascinating marine mammals, you'll have an intimate experience as you touch the whale, from its tail to its melon: the fatty organ at its forehead.
-Mystic Aquarium--home to one of the largest beluga exhibits in North America--is a leader in studying and conserving the species.
+Not only will you wade into the tank with one of these fascinating marine mammals, but you'll also have an intimate experience as you touch the whale, from its tail to its melon: the fatty organ at its forehead.
+Mystic Aquarium—home to one of the largest beluga exhibits in North America—is a leader in studying and conserving the species.
 The contact program will leave you not only with a remarkable tale to tell but with a sense of wonder and appreciation for these creatures.